-- All employees of the Force who are pregnant and/or on maternity leave must be treated with sensitivity integrity, fairness and respect and in accordance with Force policy. - If an individual has expressed an intention to start a career break following their maternity leave, they will receive the minimum maternity pay to which they are entitled.
-The career break will start as soon as the maternity leave ends. - If an individual intends to resign following maternity leave, they will only receive statutory maternity pay. - Individuals must still attend court if requested, unless a medical certificate can be produced to state that they are not fit to do so.
+- All employees of the Force who are pregnant and/or on maternity leave must be treated with sensitivity, integrity, fairness and respect and in accordance with Force policy. - All employees wanting to take maternity leave and obtain the pay must meet the criteria stated within this policy. - Individuals must still attend court if requested, unless a medical certificate can be produced to state that they are not fit to do so.